This guide- all about going vegan for beginners, is written by both a vegan identifying dietitian!

 Now that you know a vegan diet can be a healthy, lets discuss some things related to the “appropriately planned” part.

 It is possible to meet nutrient needs on a vegan diet.
-However, vegans may need to do a bit of learning.
+However, this can be a learning curve.

 So much nutrition information focuses on animal products (at least in the US).

-It can be a learning curb (but hopefully you feel more confident after reading through this guide!)
+Hopefully you feel more confident after reading through this guide!

 Vitamin B12